desec-io/desec-stack/README.md

 3. Set sensitive information and network topology using environment variables or an `.env` file.
 You need (you can use the `.env.default` file as a template):
     - global
       - `DESECSTACK_DOMAIN`: domain name under which the entire system will be running.
 The API will be reachable at https://desec.$DESECSTACK_DOMAIN/api/.
 For development setup, we recommend using `yourname.dedyn.io`
+      - `DESECSTACK_NS`: the names of the authoritative name servers, i.e. names pointing to your slave name servers.
+Minimum 2.
     - network
       - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update MySQL grant tables and the `nsmaster` supermaster table to update IP addresses!
 Better don't do it.